qydan/Uno-M3/README.md

   </tr>
 </table>

-Uno Game created for the class project for the Carleton University SYSC3110 Fall 2025.
+Uno Flip Game created for the class project for the Carleton University SYSC3110 Fall 2025.

 ## Deliverables and Roadmap